 Transmission Systems research group at Jacobs University

 The research group was established in 2003.
-Our research covers a broad range of topics, such as multicarrier modulation, MIMO, Multi-User-Transmission, LDPC and Turbo codes, joint source-channel coding, network coding, physical-layer security, and as a very recent topic, DNA analysis with coding and information theoretic means.
-As far as channels are concerned, we deal with twisted pairs, powerline, and wireless, with some focus on non-stationary noise envinronments (impulse noise).
+Our research covers a broad range of topics, such as multicarrier modulation, MIMO, Multi-User-Transmission, LDPC and Turbo codes, joint source-channel coding, network coding, physical-layer security, and DNA analysis with coding and information theoretic means.
+As far as channels are concerned, we deal with twisted pairs, powerline, and wireless, with some focus on non-stationary noise environments (impulse noise).
 Earlier works were around coding, satellite communication, and DSL to name just a few.

 Turbo Symposium 2014

 The 8th International Symposium on Turbo Codes & Iterative Information Processing will be held from Monday, August 18 to Friday, August 22 in Bremen, Germany.
 The Symposium will be an opportunity to acquire a broad overview of the current status of advanced research in iterative information processing and its application to information theory and digital communications.

 Photos of the 8th International Symposium on Turbo Codes and Iterative Decoding (Turbo Symposium 2014) can be found here.

 The next Turbo Symposium will be held in Hong Kong on December 3 -7, 2018.
 General Co-chairs: Michel Jezequel, Telecom Bretagne, France, Li Ping, City University of Hong Kong, Hong Kong, China, Francis Lau, Hong Kong Polytechnic University, Hong Kong, China; Technical Program Committee Co-chairs: Catherine Douillard, Telecom Bretagne, France, Werner Henkel, Jacobs University, Bremen, Germany.
 More information is posted on http://www.eie.polyu.edu.hk/turbocodes2018/ISTC_2018/Home.html